scikit-hep/awkward/docs-sphinx/ak.layout.NumpyArray.rst

 ak.layout.NumpyArray.isempty
 ============================

-.. py:attribute:: ak.layout.NumpyArray.isempty
+.. py:attribute:: NumpyArray.isempty

 Returns True if any ``shape`` element is ``0``; False otherwise.

 ak.layout.NumpyArray.iscontiguous
 =================================

-.. py:attribute:: ak.layout.NumpyArray.iscontiguous
+.. py:attribute:: NumpyArray.iscontiguous

 Contiguous arrays have no gaps between elements and are sequenced in increasing order in memory.
 This is the same as NumPy's notion of